 - Increase the aperture as needed to make the photo darker

-- Keep ISO number at 100 for the least grainy look
+- Keep the ISO number at 100 for the least grainy look

 - Wait until everyone clears out & capture photos!